 Listing the most common ways of taking bath:

 - Fill water in a bucket and use a mug to pour water over the body

 - Use an overhead shower

 - Use a hand shower

 - Fill water in a bath tub and jump into it

 - Simple, use a deodarant/perfume

-The economy of water usage using the above listed methods depends on
+The economy of water usage using the above listed methods depends on two factors,

 - The ability to control the amount of water that is dispensed